grynn-in/docs/getting-started/use-cases.md

 # Use Cases

 Directus is a simple, unopinionated tool that makes no assumptions about how it will be used.
-Sometimes that makes it difficult to
+Sometimes that makes it difficult to distribut consistent information in a structured way to different applications such as :

 ## Websites